It’s the oldest cycling race in America – right in Somerville, New Jersey, every Memorial Day for 85 years! It’s the “Kentucky Derby of Cycling.”

 The Tour of Somerville, established in 1940, is the oldest major bicycle race in the United States.
 It was founded by Fred “Pop” Kugler, a local bike shop owner in Somerville, New Jersey, to provide his son, Furman Kugler—a national cycling champion—with a competitive race closer to home.
 The inaugural race attracted 117 riders nationwide, with Furman winning the first two editions in 1940 and 1941.
 In 1942, Carl Anderson, a close friend of Furman, claimed victory.
 Both Kugler and Anderson tragically lost their lives during World War II, leading to the race’s suspension from 1943 to 1946.
 When it resumed in 1947, it was renamed the Kugler-Anderson Memorial Tour in their honor.

 The Tour of Somerville features a flat, four-corner criterium course that loops through downtown Somerville, New Jersey.
 The race follows a rectangular route, starting and finishing on West Main Street.
-It then turns left onto North Bridge Street, left onto West High Street, left onto Mountain Avenue, and finally returns to West Main Street at Unity Bank.
+It then turns left onto North Bridge Street, then left onto West High Street, and finally left onto Mountain Avenue, returning to West Main Street at Unity Bank.
 It’s a NASCAR race for bikes—four left turns for a long time and a dash to the finish.

 Each course lap is approximately 1 mile (1.6 kilometers) in length.
 The total distance varies by race category; for example, the Mildred Kugler Women’s Pro Race covers 50 kilometers.
 The course’s flat terrain and sharp turns make it ideal for high-speed, tactical racing, with cyclists often reaching speeds up to 40 mph.